 - at least two semesters of Russian language at the intermediate level;

-- five electives chosen from designated courses in History, Literature, Political Science, Economics, Religious Studies, and Art and Art History;
+- four electives chosen from designated courses in History, Literature, Political Science, Economics, Religious Studies, and Art and Art History;

-Electives: Students are expected to complete fifteen credit hours, or five courses, in designated electives, which include:
+Students are expected to complete twelve credit hours, or four courses, in designated electives, which include:

 - The History of Imperial Russia